 The FFG (X) from Fincantieri / Marinette Marine is based on the Italian FREMM frigate.
 The ship is 496 feet long, with a beam of 65 feet.
 The CODLAG propulsion provides a maximum speed of 26+ knots, and a range of 6000 miles @ 16+ knots.
 Accommodations are provided for 200 people, hangar for 2 helicopters.
 The proposed Naval Strike Missile load has been doubled to 16 missiles.
 The FFG-X from General Dynamics Bath Iron Works (GD BIW) / Navantia / Raytheon was developed on the basis of the F100 project (with the AEGIS system) of the Spanish company Navantia, with the displacement increased from 5,800 tons to 7,000 tons.

-Five contractors will mature their proposed ship design to meet the FFG(X) system specification.
-The conceptual design effort will inform the final specifications that will be used for the detail design and construction request for proposal that will deliver the required capability for FFG(X).
-The conceptual design phase will reduce cost, schedule, and performance risk for the follow-on detail design and construction contract.
+Five contractors would mature their proposed ship design to meet the FFG(X) system specification.
+The conceptual design effort would inform the final specifications that would be used for the detail design and construction request for proposal that would deliver the required capability for FFG(X).
+The conceptual design phase would reduce cost, schedule, and performance risk for the follow-on detail design and construction contract.
 This contract was competitively procured via the Federal Business Opportunities website, with six offers received.
 The Naval Sea Systems Command, Washington, District of Columbia, is the contracting activity.
-Fiscal 2018 research, development, test and evaluation; and fiscal 2017 research, development, test and evaluation funding for each contract in the amounts of $11,000,000 and $1,200,000 respectively will be obligated at time of award and funds in the amount of $1,200,000 will expire at the end of the current fiscal year.
+Fiscal 2018 research, development, test and evaluation; and fiscal 2017 research, development, test and evaluation funding for each contract in the amounts of $11,000,000 and $1,200,000 respectively would be obligated at time of award and funds in the amount of $1,200,000 would expire at the end of the current fiscal year.